Pablo Caviedes: Career

 His short animation movie Pop Art - On the Map, was presented in the exhibitions International Exhibition on Human Rights Diversity in Trento, Italy and the Navigare i confini/MigrArti exhibition, in Cagliari, Sardigna, Italy.

-This movie was also part of the project Contemporary Visions Videoart in Loop and was presented at several venues around the world such as: Genova, Milano, Napoli, Palermo, Perugia, Rome, Salerno, Torino, Verona, in Italy; Murcia, Portugal; Aveiro, Spain; Mendoza, Argentina; Thessaloniki, Greece; Sofia, Belgrade, Serbia; Bulgaria; Britol, United Kingdom; Polnà, Czech Republic; and Casablanca, Morocco.
+This movie was also part of the project Contemporary Visions Videoart in Loop and was presented at several venues around the world such as: Genova, Milano, Napoli, Palermo, Perugia, Rome, Salerno, Torino, Verona, in Italy; Murcia, Portugal; Aveiro, Spain; Mendoza, Argentina; Thessaloniki, Greece; Sofia, Belgrade, Serbia; Bulgaria; Bristol, United Kingdom; Polnà, Czech Republic; and Casablanca, Morocco.

 The film was presented at the 29th Festival Les Instants Vidéo in Marseille, France.

 In 2015 he exhibited in a group exhibition titled “Remembering Things Past” at the Islip Museum, Islip, New York.

 In 2017 through the representation of ARTI.NYC Gallery, Caviedes's art began to receive more exposure with some international art fairs, such as Secret Garden Art Festival, Frieze Art Fair, Superfine Art Fair, in New York City, followed by Spectrum International Art Fair in Miami.

 In 2018 Caviedes displayed several of his On the Map pieces at the Art Palm Beach International Art Fair in Palm Beach.

-His On the Map Obama’s Portrait in 3D was shown at the Scope International Art Fair, in New York City.
+His On the Map Obama's Portrait in 3D was shown at the Scope International Art Fair, in New York City.
 In 2018 the documentary film Pablo Caviedes ON THE MAP produced and directed by PH Daniel Sanchez was presented at the Third Inwood Film Festival in New York City.

 At the beginning of 2019 the Ministry of Culture and Heritage of Ecuador published and officially presented the book titled Pablo Caviedes On the Map, with text by Jose Rodeiro.

 His pen on white cardboard series of drawings was exhibited at the Lehman College Art Gallery as part of the New York Latin American Art Triennial 2019.

 In 2019 his work was included in the book titled Deriva by Graciela Kartofel.

 The same year he had a solo show at Mit Gallery & Wirydarz Gallery, Kazimierz Dolny in Poland.

 In 2020, Caviedes's On the Map book and the documentary was presented at the American Center for Arts & Culture in Paris, France.

 In 2020 he participated in a group exhibition at the Museo Antropológico y de Arte Contemporáneo (MAAC).
 The same year he participated in a group exhibition at Centro Cultural El Cuartel.